GSA/fpki-guides/_common/06_distribute_intermediate_certs.md

 ### Use macOS/iOS Configuration Profile

-## macOS Solutions

-#### Create, Distribute, and Install an Apple Configuration Profile

-For **macOS and [iOS](#install-fcpca-g2-using-an-apple-configuration-profile-in-ios)** government-furnished devices, you can use Apple Configuration Profiles (XML files) to distribute and automatically install FCPCA G2.

-These steps will help you to create, distribute, and install profiles using Apple’s free *Configurator 2* application.
-Third-party applications are available.

 {% include alert-warning.html content="Only System or Mobile Device Management (MDM) Administrators should create, distribute, and install Apple Configuration Profiles." %}

 #### Create an Apple Configuration Profile